PuneetP16/Magnificent-UI/README.md

 Snackbar provides brief messages about app processes at the bottom of the screen.

-You will find the following types of _Navigation_ on https://magnificentui.netlify.app/src/components/snackbar/snackbar.html
+You will find it on https://magnificentui.netlify.app/src/components/snackbar/snackbar.html

 ---